Statistics & Data Files by Type

 Brief summaries providing statistics on the Social Security and Supplemental Security Income programs, such as the number of people receiving benefits and the amount of total monthly payments, in each state, territory. or Congressional district.

 Public-use data files are subsets of survey or administrative data that are released to the public with all identifying information removed.
 These files are useful for statistical analysis and research studies that cannot be carried out using aggregate information.
 Public-use data files enable researchers to create summary information that meets specialized needs and to investigate relations among variables that are not apparent based on aggregate information.

-The Office of Research, Evaluation, and Statistics produces numerous statistical reports that give a broad overview of the scope of the Old-Age, Survivors, and Disability Insurance and Supplemental Security Income programs.
-The data describe the characteristics of beneficiaries—for example, age, sex, income, and type of disability—and the type of benefits they receive (retired-worker, survivors, disabled-worker benefits, and so on).
-The data are also presented by state and, in some reports, by county or congressional district.
+The Office of Research, Evaluation, and Statistics (ORES) produces numerous statistical publications that give a broad overview of the scope of the Old-Age, Survivors, and Disability Insurance and Supplemental Security Income programs.
+The statistics provide the characteristics of beneficiaries—for example, age, sex, income, and type of disability—and the type of benefits they receive (retired-worker, survivors, disabled-worker benefits, and so on).
+ORES also presents statistics by state and, in some publications, by county or congressional district.